hacks-guide/Guide_Wii/docs/nand-backup.md

 Your NAND backup can be utilized in Dolphin Emulator, if you choose to do so.

-1. Get the latest beta or development release of Dolphin Emulator from the [Dolphin Website](https://dolphin-emu.org/) and install it to your device.
+1. Get the latest release of Dolphin Emulator from the [Dolphin Website](https://dolphin-emu.org/) and install it to your device.
 1. Open Dolphin Emulator.
 1. Click on the `Tools` tab, scroll down to `Manage NAND`, then select `Import BootMii NAND backup...`.
 1. Locate the `nand.bin` found on the root of your SD card and select Open.